proplot-dev/proplot/docs/why.rst

 ..
   All positional arguments for "1d" plotting methods are standardized by `~proplot.wrappers.standardize_1d`.
 All positional arguments for "2d" plotting methods are standardized by `~proplot.wrappers.standardize_2d`.
 See :ref:`1d plotting` and :ref:`2d plotting` for details.

 * All 1d plotting methods accept a `cycle` keyword argument interpreted by `~proplot.styletools.Cycle` and optional `legend` and `colorbar` keyword arguments for populating legends and colorbars at the specified location with the result of the plotting command.
+See :ref:`Color cycles` and :ref:`Colorbars and legends`.
 * All 2d plotting methods accept a `cmap` keyword argument interpreted by `~proplot.styletools.Colormap`, a `norm` keyword argument interpreted by `~proplot.styletools.Norm`, and an optional `colorbar` keyword argument for drawing on-the-fly colorbars with the resulting mappable.
+See :ref:`Colormaps` and :ref:`Colorbars and legends`.
 * All 2d plotting methods now accept a `labels` keyword argument.
 This is used to draw contour labels or grid box labels on heatmap plots.
 See :ref:`2d plotting` for details.
 * ProPlot fixes the irritating `white-lines-between-filled-contours <https://stackoverflow.com/q/8263769/4970632>`__, `white-lines-between-pcolor-patches <https://stackoverflow.com/q/27092991/4970632>`__, and `white-lines-between-colorbar-patches <https://stackoverflow.com/q/15003353/4970632>`__ observed when saving vector graphics.
 * Matplotlib requires coordinate *centers* for contour plots and *edges* for pcolor plots.
 If you pass *centers* to pcolor, matplotlib treats them as *edges* and silently trims one row/column of your data.
 ProPlot changes this behavior: